SenseLogic/LINGUI/README.md

 *   can declare local variables;
 *   return a translation.

 A function returns the concatenation of the function textual expressions, stored inside an implicit `result` translation variable.

 If the function has a single-line definition starting with `"` or `(`, it immediately returns its result without storing it inside a `result` variable.

+This optimization can be prevented by adding an empty `var` declaration.

 ### Function statements